Kubernetes 101: Part 2

 Firstly, we create these 3 files

-Deployment and stateful sets are almost the same.
+Deployment and statefulsets are almost the same.
 In deployment, pods which are part of the replica sets are created at the same time.
-Whereas in replica set, pods are created one by one.
+Whereas in statefulset, pods are created one by one.
 Once a pod is successfully running,another one gets deployed.

 The way we can clone other servers are: